 - FSAs help you lower taxable income: Since you are contributing your pretax dollars to your FSA, you can lower your taxable income.
-Similarly, FSAs can also decrease an employer’s tax liability.
+Similarly, FSAs can also decrease an employer’s tax liability with additional tax savings.

 - FSAs can be used with low-deductible plans: If you have a health insurance plan with a low deductible, you may still be eligible for an FSA.

 - FSAs can be used to cover childcare expenses: One of the unique benefits of an FSA is that you can use the funds to cover your childcare expenses with the dependent-care option.